SeldonIO/alibi/doc/source/overview/high_level.md

 requests the insight.
 This happens during the `.explain()` method call on the explainer class.
 This is done by running gradient descent on model inputs to find a counterfactual.
 The methods that take this approach are **counterfactual instances**, **contrastive explanation**, and **counterfactuals guided by prototypes**.
-Thus, the `fit` method in these cases are quick, but the `explain` method is slow.
+Thus, the `fit` method in these cases is quick, but the `explain` method is slow.

 The other approach, **counterfactuals with reinforcement learning**, trains a model that produces explanations on demand.
 The training takes place during the `fit` method call, so this has a long runtime while the `explain` method is